asd1xx/php-project-9/README.md

     make install
     ```

-4. Start a project:
+4. Export the environment variable with your data:

     ```bash
+    export DATABASE_URL="postgresql://name:password@localhost:5432/database"
+    ```
+    or change file name .env.example to .env and set the values ​​of the DATABASE_URL variable

+5. Start a project:

+    ```bash
     make start
     ```

-5. Open in browser:
+6. Open in browser:

     ```bash
     http://localhost:8000